Skip to content

 6. A Relevant Person's Representative (RPR) making a request to the Court under section 21A for the review of a DoLS.

-All other persons must seek permission of the Court before making an application.
 When a request has been made to the Court for permission to apply the Court must have regard to:

 1. The applicants connection with the person who lacks capacity, or is alleged to lack capacity;